-A multiple award winner, music producer and virtuoso player, Ahmed is one of the finest young performers of the Cuban Classical Guitar School.
-His fresh lively repertoire combines Cuban and Latin American genres with classical music and a hint of jazz.
-Ahmed has appeared at several prestigious venues including the Royal Albert Hall and Queen Elizabeth Hall, and performed for the likes of Fidel Castro and Princess Anne, as well as at various music festivals in South America and Europe.
+A concoction of lively, fresh repertoire combining Cuban and Latin American genres with classical music and a hint of Jazz.
+Ahmed Dickinson Cardenas is one of the finest young performers of the Cuban Classical Guitar School.
+A multiple award winner, music producer and a sophisticated virtuoso on his instrument, Ahmed has performed at several prestigious venues such as the Royal Albert Hall and Queen Elizabeth Hall, and has performed for the likes of Fidel Castro and Princess Anne, as well as at various music festivals in South America and Europe.

 GUILLERMO ROZENTHULER | Vocalist & Guitarist

 Based in London, charismatic Buenos Aires-born vocalist and guitarist Guillermo Rozenthuler has become one of the leading voices of Argentine Tango and South American song in the UK.
 Alongside his performing career, Guillermo is an experienced educator.
 In his singing workshops and vocal coaching he inspires individuals and groups to discover and enjoy their voices with freedom.
 His greatest passion is the field of music for health and well-being and he collaborates regularly with Breathe Arts Health Research and other leading UK Arts and Health organisations to provide performances and singing activities.

 As described by the New York Concert Review as ‘Stupendous…totally original and engaging’, British harpist Keziah Thomas enjoys a reputation of a lively and engaging performer.
 She has appeared in major venues and festivals throughout the world from Carnegie Hall in New York to Buckingham Palace in London.